SuomiKP31/JUCE_VST3_Mixer/README.md

 ![image](https://github.com/SuomiKP31/JUCE_VST3_Mixer/assets/50021290/a5859176-e2ea-4366-8890-a5780136cda0)

 Play the audio, then start to turn the knobs.

+### Shortcuts

+All buttons on the interface has keyboard shortcuts.
+To apply effects, hold shift and press:

+-  Q/W/E/R: RE8-RE32
+-  A/S/D/F: GA4-GA16
+-  Z/X/C/V: FL, PH, BC, TP

+To slam frequency bands, press:

+-  I/O/P for Peak +/Reset/-
+-  K/L/; for LPF +/Reset/-
+-  ,/./? for HPF +/Reset/-

 ## Update Oct 22, 2023
 Added basic GUI frameworks and Cut Filters, this part is mostly from a Freecodecamp Tutorial (https://www.youtube.com/watch?v=i_Iq4_Kd7Rc)